ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 ***
 **Zip file:**
    1. User login to the Admin portal and download the client application ZIP file.
    2. Once downloaded then unzip the file into a particular location.
 It contains the following structure.
+      - bin : It contains the client UI and service executable in encrypted format.
       - lib : it contains the library required for the application to start.
       - prop : it contains the property file that will be used by application.
       - log : the application log file would be written under this folder.
       - db : it contains the derby database, tables and few table with the data.
+      - run.jar : Executable jar to download the s/w.
-   3. Store the DB boot key into the TPM [Trusted Platform Module].
+   3. Store the DB boot key into the TPM [Trusted Platform Module] [TBD].

 **Application Binaries:**
 When user clicks on the 'main.jar' it does the following :